codingknite/codingknite/README.md

 ## **Hey, I'm Joel!** 👋

 I'm a JavaScript Developer working with React and TypeScript.
-I enjoy writing articles and contributing to open source project.
+I enjoy writing articles and contributing to open source.

 - 🌱 Looking to learn Rust
 - 🔭 Working on open source projects